 DNA hybridization was the DNA-based technique employed successfully for differentiation of meat species is quite reliable and sensitive, but it is a complicated and time-consuming technique so that DNA hybridization has been replaced by PCR-based techniques easily amplifies target regions of template DNA in much shorter time.

 The European Commission has proposed increased DNA testing of meat products to assess the scale of a scandal.
-European Union agriculture ministers agreed on a 3 month programme of DNA testing of processed meat across the European Union with initial testing plan to check the harmful equine medicine residues as widely used veterinary pain killer phenylbutazone (bute) which can cause a serious blood disorder to humans in rare cases.
+European Union agriculture ministers agreed on a 3-month programme of DNA testing of processed meat across the European Union with an initial testing plan to check the harmful equine medicine residues as widely used veterinary painkiller phenylbutazone (bute) which can cause a serious blood disorder to humans in rare cases.

-Arbro Analytical Division is focused on the use of singleplex and multiplex PCR using cytochrome b gene and other primer gene for rapid detection of meat contamination and identification of meat species from cattle, buffalo, sheep, goat, pig, chicken and horse.
+Arbro Analytical Division is focused on the use of singleplex and multiplex PCR using cytochrome b gene and other primer genes for rapid detection of meat contamination and identification of meat species from cattle, buffalo, sheep, goat, pig, chicken, and horse.

-PCR methods for the detection of horse meat in retail meat products has been developed with the detection limit of 0.1% horse meat in meat mixture.
+PCR methods for the detection of horse meat in retail meat products have been developed with the detection limit of 0.1% horse meat in the meat mixture.
 The primer pairs PCR were designed for the region of horse mitochondrial ATPase subunits 6.